-Should you wait until the Canadian Dental Care Plan is in place to see the dentist?
+Should you wait until the Canadian Dental Care Plan (CDCP) is in place to see the dentist?
 Read why you shouldn’t delay dental treatment, and what else we know about the federal government’s program.

 Click on the questions below for the answer.